 During the early twentieth century the library spread from the existing buildings to vaults beneath the back quadrangle.
 The environmental conditions in these vaults have been deemed unsuitable for the storage of a collection of such historical importance.
-There is also a need to modernise facilities for the undergraduate collection.
-Consequently, the College is actively considering how to improve and enhance its library facilities.
+There was also a need to modernise facilities for the undergraduate collection.
+Consequently, the College built new library facilities, which were opened in 2017.
 Between June 2013 and January 2014 the Lower and Upper Libraries were both refurbished.

 Library refurbishment 2013-2014

 The Queen’s College Library is widely regarded as one of the most beautiful Baroque buildings in Oxford.
 It also remains a thriving centre of College academic life and is exceptional in retaining the seventeenth-century Upper Library as a reading room for students.
 Refurbishment was crucial both for maintaining such historic grandeur and for enhancing the high quality of its reader services.
 Originally a part of the planned Library extension, the refurbishment went ahead as a standalone project between June 2013 and January 2014.
 The project has succeeded in enhancing the Library’s intrinsic character while making it a cleaner, brighter and more inviting environment in which to study.